PrestaShopCorp/ps_accounts/doc/a-b-deploy.md

 #### 2. Find a way to specify both lower AND upper limit when publishing new versions on Addons Marketplace (only a `from_version` is defined for now)

+Also use semver to define compatibility, not just exact version numbers

 See: `./github/mktp-metadata.json`